bunbunconmeow/SecVersDupeUtils/README.md

 📜 LICENSE

-This project is licensed under the MIT License.
+This project is licensed under the [BSD-3 License](https://secvers.org/info/license).
-See the LICENSE file for details.

 ================================================================================